mudler/edgevpn/README.md

 # :computer: Usage

-EdgeVPN needs only a config or a token to connect nodes to a p2p network.
+EdgeVPN works by generating tokens (or a configuration file) that can be shared between different machines, hosts or peers to access to a decentralized secured network between them.

+Every token is unique and identifies the network,  no central server setup, or specifying hosts ip is required.

 To generate a config run: